 AS: Climate anxiety is a feeling that I have felt since I first learnt that governments are doing little to nothing about the climate crisis.
 Knowing that there are organizations and movements that fight endlessly to have their voices heard and to make change on both a national and local level is what gives me hope for the future and what I think about when coping with climate anxiety.
 Having hope and taking small but meaningful actions in our daily lives is what calms me because it lets me know that I am doing the best I can to protect the world that was given to my generation and that there are millions of other young people who are also doing the same.

-IH: Why did you get involved with the Alliance for Climate Education?
+IH: Why did you get involved with the Action for the Climate Emergency?

 AS: About three years ago, I learned about ACE from an advertisement I saw online.
 I contacted the Director of the Program at the time, Briana Steele, about how I can get involved in taking action.
 Before applying to become an ACE Fellow, I volunteered at the ACE booth at the Climate Carnival in Pittsboro and attended a meeting with the NC WARN Youth Team and the Action Fellowship students.
 From these experiences I learned that ACE can provide me with tools that will further allow me to make tangible impacts on my community.

-IH: What have you been able to accomplish with the Alliance for Climate Education?
+IH: What have you been able to accomplish with the Action for the Climate Emergency?

 AS: In my first year of the Fellowship, I spoke at a Governor’s roundtable, lobbied at the state legislature, and helped facilitate a workshop at the North Carolina Climate Justice Summit.
 In 2019, I traveled to New York to interview youth activists at the New York Climate Strike, UN Climate Action Summit during Climate Week.
 At these events I was able to actively make change by engaging in conversations and by amplifying the voices of people who are at the front lines of the climate crisis.
 In the past year, I have worked significantly with voter outreach specifically with the ACE Postcard Campaign, and the text banking for the Georgia special election.